itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ```

-`webpackMerge` runs `commonConfig()` in its argument and recieves `webpack.config.js`'s properties.
+`webpackMerge` runs `commonConfig()` in its argument and receives `webpack.config.js`'s properties.

-The first three plugins are mostly identical to what `webpack` includes for you by default when passed the `-p` flag, except some extra options in `UglifyJsPlugin` here, but now I was able to add `CompressionPlugin` to gzip the `.js` files output by Webpack.
+The first three plugins are mostly identical to what `webpack` includes for you by default when passed the `-p` flag, besides some extra options in `UglifyJsPlugin` here, but now I was able to add `CompressionPlugin` to gzip the `.js` bundles spit out by Webpack.
 We'll get into how gzipped files can be served from Express, but \*Spoiler Alert\* you can use [`express-static-gzip`](https://www.npmjs.com/package/express-static-gzip) instead of `express.static`. `express-static-gzip` is a wrapper over `express.static` that lets you serve static gzip files from a directory.

 There are likely better ways to gzip files automatically from `niginx`, but my `nginx`fu is lacking on that front.

-Now, you can add an npm script to build your prodution bundle:
+Now, you can add an npm script to build your production bundle:
 ```js
 "scripts": {
   "build-prod": "webpack --config webpack.prod.js"